Rasib0/Astro-tutorial/src/content/projects/rustaurant.md

 tags: ["Rust", "WebAssembly", "Axum", "Yew"]
 ---

-A website I made for my rust course project.
+- A restaurant reviewing website built using only Rust and web technology
+- I used Yew for the frontend and Axum for the backend
+- I used the WebAssembly target for the frontend
+- I used the native target for the backend